-Popular among a number of professional screenwriters, StudioBinder is our top pick when it comes to the best screenwriting software.
+Popular among many professional screenwriters, StudioBinder is our top pick for the best screenwriting software.

 This software is more of an end-to-end production management platform.
 That means it will take care of all your screenwriting needs starting from pre to post-production of the project that you are working on.